floatingdust7/DCP_DEC/README.md

 Paper: Deep Embedded Clustering with Distribution Consistency Preservation for Attributed Networks

-The first round of reviews of this paper has been completed, and the revised version is being processed.
+This paper has been accepted by Pattern Recognition.

 # Data
-Due to the limitation of file size, we give some examples of the real-word datasets (ACM and USPS) and the generated artificial attributed networks (μ=0.6 and μ=0.8 with noise ratio 20%).
+Due to the limitation of file size, we give some examples of the real-word datasets (ACM and USPS) and the generated artificial attributed networks (μ=0.6 and μ=0.8 with a noise ratio of 20%).

 # Code & Usage
 Here we provide an implementation in PyTorch, along with execution examples on real and artificial (with μ=0.6 & noise ratio is 20%) attributed networks.
-The repository is organised as follows:
+The repository is organized as follows:

 runDCP.py: main process to train the model for real-world networks.